learn-co-curriculum/react-hooks-information-flow-code-along/README.md

 Understanding that React components should communicate up and down the component tree, we want to make sure that the following behavior is exhibited:

-- When a `Tier` component is clicked it, and all other components of the same tier, should change colors (i.e. If a `Tier2` component is clicked, the other `Tier2` within the same parent component should also change color)
+- When a `Tier` component is clicked it, and all other components within the same parent, should change colors (i.e. If a `Tier2` component is clicked, the other `Tier2` within the same parent component should also change color)
-- When a component's color changes all of its children components should change to a lighter shade of the same color
+- When a component's color changes all of its children components should change to a lighter shade of the same color (use the imported `getReducedColor` function)
-- Components of the same tier should never communicate directly!
-For example, when a `tier3` component is clicked, it should communicate this _up_ to its `tier2` parent component (via a callback method that was passed).
-Following, the parent component can update all of its children components.
+- Components of the same level should never communicate directly!
+For example, when a `tier3` component is clicked, it should communicate this _up_ the component tree (i.e. via a callback method that was passed).

 The color changing functionality itself has already been implemented -- while you should feel free to, there is no need to alter the existing code in `src/randomColorGenerator.js`